james-txt/yaleswecas/Documentation.md

 # Documentation

-This documentation is a file that serves as a guide to understanding the thought process, design, implementation, and functionality of the project.
+This serves as a guide to understanding the thought process, design, implementation, and functionality of the applications.

 ## Flask Backend Server for PubMed Data